Bob Ward (American football, born 1927): Early life

 Bob Ward was born in Elizabeth, New Jersey on September 16, 1927.
-He attended Jefferson High School.
+He attended Thomas Jefferson High School.
 During the Second World War, Ward enlisted in the United States Army.
 He completed Airborne School to become a paratrooper and was stationed at Fort Benning, Georgia.
 He later served as a first lieutenant in the United States Air Force.

 College career

 In 1948, Ward enrolled at the University of Maryland and played varsity football all four years as both an offensive guard and defensive lineman.
 At 5 ft 9 in and 187 lb, Ward was undersized for a lineman by the standards of the day (and would be significantly undersized compared with current linemen), but was known for "consistently dominat[ing]" much larger players.
 His relatively small stature earned him the nickname of the "watch-charm guard."
 Ward was known for his aggressiveness and tenacity, traits he used to compensate for being out-sized by opposing linemen.
 Maryland quarterback and 1952 Heisman Trophy runner-up, Jack Scarbath, later said about Ward:

 "I remember a game against Michigan State when Bobby [Ward] was at middle guard and went right over top of the center to make a tackle.
 Then he went right under the center to make another tackle.
 A little later, he went around the center to the left.
 Then he went around him to the right.
 I've never seen anybody who could dominate a game like Bobby."

 During Ward's four years at Maryland, the Terrapins achieved a 32–7–1 record, won two bowl games, and secured a national championship.
 In the 1950 Gator Bowl, Ward was named the game's Most Valuable Player.
 In the 1952 Sugar Bowl, what The Washington Post called the second "game of the century", Ward was part of the third-ranked Maryland team that defeated coach Robert Neyland's first-ranked Tennessee team, 28–13.
 That performance capped a perfect 10–0 season for the Terrapins.
 During that final game of his career, Ward tackled Tennessee offensive back Hank Lauricella and forced a fumble, upon which Maryland capitalized with a touchdown.
 Ward graduated from the University of Maryland in 1951 with a bachelor's degree in business.

 In the 1952 College All-Star Game, Ward captained the college team against the reigning National Football League (NFL) champions, the Los Angeles Rams, but the professionals won, 10–7.
-Ward declined a professional playing career himself, and turned down contract offers from the Baltimore Colts and a 24th-round NFL Draft selection by the Dallas Texans.
+Ward declined a professional playing career himself, and turned down contract offers from the Baltimore Colts and a 24th-round NFL draft selection by the Dallas Texans.